Event List

 1. Bring your telescope with a variety of eyepieces.
 Several objects can be seen with binoculars.

-2. Bring some detailed Star charts of a good Astronomy app.
+3. Bring some detailed Star charts of a good Astronomy app.

-The log sheet is arranged in the order you need to search for objects.
+4. Print out the Sequenced Log Sheet to check off your progress.
+The log sheet is arranged in the order you need to search for objects, starting with the ones that set soon after sunset.

-4. Some Pencils and a hard surface clip board to write on. ( Pens don't work well if its cold or damp )
+5. Some Pencils and a hard surface clip board to write on. ( Pens don't work well if its cold or damp )

-5. Comfortable Lawn chair, Warm Jacket and Cap as temperatures drop.
+6. Comfortable Lawn chair, Warm Jacket and Cap as temperatures drop.

-We try to reserve Observatory nights nearest the New Moon for our members.
+We reserve Observatory nights nearest the New Moon for our members.
 This allows our members to work on their various observing projects, do some astrophotography, share ideas and help each other with their goals.
 Members may bring your own telescope or enjoy viewing with some of our members.
-If you are a new telescope owner ask some of our experienced observers for tips how to get more out of your observing experience.
 You can bring along family or a friend if they want to observe with you.
-You'll likely want to bring along a snack and drink and enjoy visiting in our classroom.
+As a member you may bring family members or a friend that wants to observe with you but not large groups.
+Please keep minor family members within your observing area with a supervising adult.

 If you are not currently a member you may try one of our RSVP guest nights or you can easily join.
 Simply go to the JOIN section on our website.
 Submit the forms online or mail in your membership dues.
 Click here to Join our Club If you like you may can print off your application or image it as proof of your new membership but we will welcome you without it.